Table of Contents

 * 4 CPUs

 The Datish Virtual Appliance licensed for up to 1TB of backend storage.
-A larger license can be requested from the community by emailing the group discussion board at email@example.com.
+A larger license can be requested from Polar Key.
+Polar Key is a partner that has invested heavily in OpenDedupe and has great expertise in supporting customers.
+To attain a key go to http://polarkey.com/.

 The guest is setup by deploying the ovf file.
 An OVF file is a openstandard for packaging Virtual Guests for deployment.
 The link for this OVA File Can be found on the download page.
 Refer to your HyperVisor (vmware) documentation on how to deploy a ova file.